Julio Urías: 2020: World Series championship

-2021: MLB wins leader
+2021: NL wins leader

 Urías agreed with the Dodgers on a one-year, $3.6 million, contract for 2021, avoiding arbitration.

 Starting more than 20 games in a season for the first time in his career, Urías enjoyed his best season to date.
 He ended his 2021 campaign starting in 32 games, pitching 185 2/3 innings with 195 strikeouts, a 2.96 ERA, and a 20–3 record, the best in the league.
 He became the first pitcher in the National League since Max Scherzer in 2016 to collect 20 wins in a season, which was the most in the majors in 2021 and only the fourth 20-win season by a Mexican-born pitcher.

 Urías started the second game of the 2021 NLDS against the San Francisco Giants, and allowed only one run on three hits in five innings with five strikeouts to pick up the win.
 He also pitched in the deciding fifth game of the series, entering in the third inning after the Dodgers decided to use two openers.
 He pitched four innings and allowed one run on three hits as the Dodgers won the series.
 He next appeared in a relief role in Game 2 of the 2021 NLCS against the Atlanta Braves, where he allowed two runs to score on three hits in only one inning, blowing the lead in a game the Dodgers lost.
 He then started, three days later, in Game 4 of the series, where he struggled, allowing five runs on eight hits in five innings to record the loss.